Name: William

 Misc.
 Notes

-was not someone who made trouble for the sake of making trouble.
-Neither did he
+someone who made trouble for the sake of making trouble.
+Neither did he have a

 confrontation and strife.
 Nonetheless, he was unable to avoid it.
 At some point

-century.
-Anne Boleyn, one of Henry VIII's many wives, flaunted her notorious
+sixteenth century.
+Anne Boleyn, one of Henry VIII's many wives, flaunted her

-promiscuity -- and Tyndale called her on it.
-Thomas Wolsey, cardinal of the
+notorious promiscuity -- and Tyndale called her on it.
+Thomas Wolsey, cardinal

-church and sworn to celibacy, fathered at least two illegitimate children --
+of the church and sworn to celibacy, fathered at least two illegitimate

-and drew Tyndale's fire.
-Thomas More, known to us through the play about him, A
+children -- and drew Tyndale's fire.
+Thomas More, known to us through the play

-Man For All Seasons, advanced theological arguments which Tyndale believed to
+about him, A Man For All Seasons, advanced theological arguments which Tyndale

-contradict the kingdom of God and imperil the salvation of men and women -- and
+believed to contradict the kingdom of God and imperil the salvation of men and

 Tyndale graduated from Oxford University in 1515, and then moved over to